kronor-io/pg_incremental/README.md

 In PostgreSQL run `create extension pg_incremental cascade;` to get started.

-You can currently on create pg\_incremental in the database that has pg\_cron.
+You can only create pg\_incremental in the database that has pg\_cron.

 ## Creating incremental processing pipelines